Why did nobody have this idea before?

 When and where will this be available?
 Can I go and look at an Aquahara water production plant?

-We are going to build a demonstration prototype plant in Tunisia by the end of 2017.
+We are going to build a demonstration prototype plant in Morocco or Tunisia by the end of 2018.
 You are of course welcome to visit and go look for yourself.
 As soon as the location and timeplan is confirmed, we will publish this here on our website.
 Probably, this will be near Tataouine, the desert location where some of the Star War movies were produced, easily reached via Djerba airport.

 What kind of salt are you using?
 Is this harmful to the environment?

 We use Calcium Chloride, which is the third natural salt component of seawater (next to Sodium Chloride and Magnesium Chloride).
 In addition, a small portion of Lithium Chloride or Zinc Chloride is needed, which is also non-toxic but should not be consumed.
 In any case, the salt stays in a closed-loop process and is not released into the environment.

 How much water can you produce?

 The energy from the sun is sufficient to produce 3 liters of water per square meter of solar thermal modules per day.
 Solar modules with an area of just 20 by 20 meters (66 ft. by 66 ft.) can produce 1000 liters (264 gallons) of water every day.
 So apart from providing drinking water, that is sufficient to irrigate agricultural land with an area of around 30 by 30 meters.
 Of course, this technology can be scaled to thousands and thousands of square meters.

 How much does it cost?

 The salt solution is evaporated at a low temperature of around 70-80 °C, which enables us to use very simple and cheap solar thermal modules (basically black plastic tubes).
 Using series production, we can bring the cost down to 2 EUR per m3 (0,002 EUR per liter) of water.
 Installing the above mentioned plant that produces 1000 liters of water per day would cost only 12 thousand EUR.